thebestorik/dotnet-challenge-kata-session-01/README.md

 ## :warning: How to participate

-It's very simple - just clone the project and create a branch in your name, using the following format: participant/surname.
+It's very simple - just fork the project and create a branch in your name, using the following format: participant/surname.
 Then you need to make the Katas and push your solution onto the repository.

 :warning::warning::warning: Only branches with an open pull request will be considered for this challenge. :warning::warning::warning: